 Wallpaper doesn’t just decorate a room.
-Suddenly, without warning, the walls become windows into something else.
+It helps walls become windows that tell stories.
 Early European papers were literally religious icons.
 In France, Christian icons called dominos were placed on walls in lower-class homes, “where they performed a double function, being both a talisman against bad luck and a covering for the cracks in the walls.”

 In settler America, wallpapers were meant to help women communicate the moral standing of her family.
 She was in charge of curating an artful experience that could lead everyone to a profound sense of harmony and spirituality.
 At least that’s what the magazines and “paperhangers” were saying.
 Advertisers still claim wallpapers can “fix your walls,” and there are some strong, hot prints out there.

 Wallpapers express a culture’s “idle fancies,” but historians of material culture also note how they work to structure class, race, gender, and memory, and contemporary artists demonstrate ongoing social, psychological, historical, and spiritual dimensions of the wallpaper medium.
 As William Irwin Thompson put it, artists are the journalists of civilization, (but they sometimes talk about the news in 500-year cycles rather than just the day-to-day events).